puniverse/comsat/docs/index.md

 server.start();
 ~~~

-`WebActorHandler` assumes the same actor will manage a whole SSE session.
+If not using Undertow sessions please consider that `WebActorHandler` assumes the same actor will manage a whole SSE session.

 The actor context validity is 10 seconds by default but it can be configured through the `co.paralleluniverse.comsat.webactors.undertow.WebActorHandler.DefaultContextImpl.durationMillis` system property.